-In the 2014-2015 schoolyear, 9766 community members (students, teachers, etc.) participated in science-related outreach activities along the Rio Grande (Figure 2).
+In the 2014-2015 school year, 9766 community members (students, teachers, etc.) participated in sciencerelated outreach activities in the Middle Rio Grande Valley (MRGV), Ohkay Owingeh, and Mesilla Valley Bosque State Park (Figure 4).
 There were 6072 students in the field collecting long-term data about ecosystem variables and the ecological drivers of flood, fire, river flow, wildlife, climate and management for our University of New Mexico database.
 Of those, over 1000 students were involved in year-round monitoring with Common Core correlated classroom follow-up sessions.
-Of these 1000 students, 121 were involved in year-round monthly monitoring in Valencia County (103 were students from local K-12 schools) (Table 2).
-These numbers continue to remain steady from year to year, and are still limited due to staff time constraints and budgeting needs, as well as the flexibility of the schools and teachers involved.
-The number of students and schools involved has increased from the 2014-15 schoolyear to the current schoolyear.
+This number continues to remain steady and is still limited due to staff time constraints and budgeting needs.